-According to the Ministry of Health, Labour and Welfare, there were 62,375 dispensing pharmacies in Japan in FY2022.
+According to the Ministry of Health, Labour and Welfare, there were 62,828 dispensing pharmacies in Japan in FY2023.
 Dispensing pharmacies directly operated by Medical System Network accounted for 0.7% of this market.
-Each of the major dispensing pharmacy chains, including Medical System Network, has a maximum share of around 2% in terms of pharmacy numbers, but companies are looking to grow their shares not only via new pharmacy openings but also through acquisitions of smaller operators.
-Since FY03/21, Medical System Network's pharmaceutical network members (including both directly operated pharmacies and affiliates) have collectively accounted for over 10% of the domestic market.
+Each of the major dispensing pharmacy chains, including Medical System Network, has a maximum share of around 5% in terms of pharmacy numbers.
+Since FY03/21, Medical System Network's pharmaceutical network members (including both directly operated pharmacies and affiliates) have collectively accounted for over 10% of the domestic market, rising to approximately 17% in FY03/25.

-The Pharmaceutical Network business within the Community Pharmacy Network segment provides operational support to the company's directly operated dispensing pharmacies and general affiliates.
-By acting as an intermediary in pharmaceutical transactions between pharmacies, hospitals, and drug wholesalers, Medical System Network contributes to efficiency gains in the drug distribution process and provides comprehensive management support services to dispensing pharmacies.
+The businesses supporting the Community Pharmacy business within the Community Pharmacy Network segment are as follows: By acting as an intermediary in pharmaceutical transactions between pharmacies, hospitals, and drug wholesalers, the Pharmaceutical Network business contributes to efficiency gains in the drug distribution process and provides comprehensive management support services to dispensing pharmacies.
 In the Manufacture and Market Pharmaceuticals business, consolidated subsidiary Feldsenf Pharma Co., Ltd. manufactures and markets generic pharmaceuticals.
 In the Digital Shift Business, consolidated subsidiary PharmaShift Co., Ltd. aims to build a new pharmaceutical platform by supporting pharmacies' digital transformation, and is conducting family pharmacy support services using tools such as LINE.